Ph.D. Candidate; M.A. Asian Studies, University of Oregon 2013; B.A. Philosophy, University of Notre Dame 2006

 Biography and Interests

 Jesse graduated from the University of Notre Dame’s Philosophy department in 2006, with a focus in comparative philosophy.
-He worked abroad in China and Thailand for five years with NGOs and in journalism.
+He worked in China and Thailand for five years in journalism and with a number of NGOs.
 While completing his M.A. in Asian Studies at the University of Oregon in 2013, he worked with the Sustainable Cities Initiative China programs.
-More recently he also served the Liaison for the Institute of East Asian Studies’ Center for Chinese Studies.
+More recently he served the Liaison for the Institute of East Asian Studies’ Center for Chinese Studies.

 He enjoys surfing, camping, climbing and artwork with his daughter.

 Towards an Emancipatory Anthropocene: Climate Change and Everyday Life.
 Human and Nature, November, 2015

 全球化的克什克腾：打造世界地质公园的空间特殊性. 《人与自然》9月 2015

 Globalizing Heshigtan: The Spatial Anomalies of Making a Global Geopark.
 Human and Nature, September, 2015